 1. The Queenstown Botanical Gardens and Lake Walk

 Leave the bungy jumping to the hoards and enjoy a leisurely stroll through the Queenstown Botanical Gardens.
 Perched on the banks of Lake Wakitipu, this collection of native and imported fauna will satisfy every sense, tantalising your eyes, ears and even nose… who doesn’t love the smell of roses?
-After chowing down on a pre-prepared lunch (unless you feel like parting with some dollars at one of the many restaurants and cafes), why not take an amble along the lake?
+After chowing down on a pre-prepared lunch (unless you prefer to stop at one of the many restaurants and cafes), why not take an amble along the lake?
 Photo opportunities abound in the most unexpected places!

 Inside Tip: Don’t forget about the shoulder seasons!
-Autumn boasts the clear weather of summer, cooler temperatures and leaves of gold, green, pink and red.
+Autumn boasts the clear weather of summer, cooler temperatures and leaves of gold, green, pink as well as red.

 2. Haast Pass Road

-Check out Thunder Creek Falls and the Blue Pools in one seamless hit, as the wonders of New Zealand remain pristine and free for all to see, savour and capture on their chosen device… let’s be honest, are you really not going to take a picture of water so blue and clear, you can see the bottom in the deepest sections?
+Check out Thunder Creek Falls and the Blue Pools in one seamless hit, as the wonders of New Zealand remain pristine and free for all to see, savour and capture on their chosen device… let’s be honest, are you really not going to take a picture of water so blue and clear?
+You can even see the bottom in the deepest sections.
 Of course you are, and so you should!
 Haast Pass Road is an escape in itself, hemmed by native forest and wild scenic spots – keep an eye out for parking to make the most of the experience and proceed on foot.